 - Work Across the C-Suite, with Brand Positioning and Risks

 - Regular Assessment of HR and Leadership

-Culture is norrmally thought of and considered as rules and meaninegs.
-In business there are other considerations like core values, passions and the talent in your company.
-In our experience, this starts with determining what strategies, operations and performance you have for employees and customers.
+Culture is generally thought of and considered as rules and meanings.
+However, in business, there are other considerations, like what are our core values?
+Are we expressing the collective passions, talent, and uniqueness in our Company?
+Do all our employees know why they are working here?
+In our experience, this starts with determining what strategies, operations and performance plans you have in place for your employees and customers.

 Business is a "human experience that must be nurtured, promoted and developed if a company is to thrive."

 Managing the Process of Working Together

 The rise of the executive in charge of culture arises from, in our view, the voice of the customer.
 Social media and the increasing lack of separation between work and private life today have put a strong focus on the corporation for what it offers in terms of personality.
 Significantly, this is a characteristic of the organization as a whole, suggesting the field of organizational psychology.
 But, returning to the purpose of this article, what happens when a company doesn't manage culture well?

 How business professionals can learn from failure is limitless.
 Take, for example, the firing of Chip Wilson from Lulu Lemon after his negative public outbursts.
 The resultant crisis that hurt the Lululemon brand for a moment is much different than negative reviews on Glassdoor.
 Here we find the context of the voice of the customer.
 Customers, or stakeholders, can be both internal and external to the corporation.
 For that reason, any business that does business with people must understand that culture gets created whether awareness of making that culture is conscious or not.